-To minimise the possibility of a void period and maximise the amount you receive in rent it is essential your property is presented in a clean condition which particular attention given to the cleanliness of bathrooms, separate toilets, and kitchens, as well as cookers and fridges.
-Remember also to defrost the fridge and leave the door open and remove all items of food from the cupboards.
+To minimise the possibility of a void period and maximise the amount you receive in rent, it is essential your property is presented in a clean condition with particular attention given to the cleanliness of bathrooms, separate toilets, and kitchens, as well as cookers and fridges.
+Remember also to defrost the fridge, leave the door open and remove all items of food from the cupboards.
 There is a demand for furnished and part- furnished property and definitions of both may be described as follows:

 Part-furnished: offering carpets, curtains, light shades kitchen appliances e.g. cooker, fridge or fridge/freezer, with the option of supplying a washing machine/dryer.

-Furnished: As above together with a three piece suit (or similar), dining table and chairs, coffee table and in each of the bedrooms a suitably sized bed (Inc. mattress cover), Wardrobe and chest of drawers.
+Furnished: As above together with a three piece suite (or similar), dining table and chairs, coffee table and in each of the bedrooms a suitably sized bed (inc. mattress protector), wardrobe and chest of drawers.

-Allelectrical appliances should be safety checked to comply with the electrical equipment (safety) regulations 1994 (see below) and photocopies of all operating instructions should be left with the tenants.
-Where a property is managed details of guarantees/warranties or service contracts should be forwarded to McDonnell Haydock.
+All electrical appliances should be safety checked to comply with the electrical equipment (safety) regulations 1994 (see below) and photocopies of all operating instructions should be left with tenants.
+Where a property is managed, details of guarantees/warranties or service contracts should be forwarded to McDonnell Haydock.
 It is important to note that should a fault occur, under the terms and conditions of the tenancy agreement, a tenant has the right to demand a repair or replacement of any of the electrical appliances supplied as part of the tenancy by a landlord.